samkos/decimate/docs/what_is_decimate.rst

   scheduling policy on the maximum number of jobs authorized per user.
 - Manage all the submitted jobs as a single workflow easing their submission, monitoring, deletion or reconfiguration.
+- Ease the definition, submission and management of jobs run on a large set of combinations of parameters.
 - Benefit from a centralized log file,  a unique point of capture of relevant information about the behavior of the workflow.
   From Python or shell, at any time and from any jobs,